Ciwiel3/VoxelDevScripts/README.md

 File|Description
 ----|-----------
 [BoolArrToManhattanDistanceField](src/BoolArrToManhattan.h)|Converts a bool array to a [Manhattan](https://en.wikipedia.org/wiki/Taxicab_geometry) distance field in linear time.
 This may be useful for ray tracing, collision checking, or for building a flow field.
+[Generic Vector Math](src/cpmath.h)|Single header vector math lib, offering vector types (2-4 components, float, int, uint), similar to glsl and basic arithmetic on these types.
+Uses C11 generics for nice syntax and SEE intrinsics for vec3 and vec4 types.
+For a more detailed description read the comment at the top of the file.
+I use this for my own game, but can not quarantee that it's suited for your application.
+Matrix math is not included in this yet but might be added in the future.